bacnh85/docker-gitolite-cgit/README.md

 - `SSH_KEY`: Public key of gitolite admin
 - `SSH_KEY_NAME`: Name of gitolite admin
-- `CGIT_PREFIX`: cgit clone prefix to display on each repository.
+- `CGIT_CLONE_PREFIX`: cgit clone prefix to display on each repository.
 For example: my web url is: `https://git.bacnh.com`, the clone URL should be: `ssh://git@git.bacnh.com`
+- `CGIT_ROOT_TITLE`: Text printed as heading on the repository index page.
+Default value: "Git Repository Browser".
 ### Exposed ports

 - Port 22: for SSH clone